evagabriela/WDI/resources/templates/lessons/template-lesson.md

 | **UPCOMING PROJECTS**  | Project Assignment: Title [#](Instructions)  |

 ### ADDITIONAL RESOURCES
-- Add your own resources.
+- Exercises
+- Videos
+- Readings
-- Go crazy.
+- Decks

-- So much room for bullets!
+> Instructor Note: When possible, provide a brief description of Additional Resources, classifying whether it is for advanced or beginner students.